eth-sign/apeiron-protocol/apeiron-protocol.md

 We have analyzed many potential threats to the protocol, and we know there is more.
 Here is a list of the detected ones and the solution implemented.

 - Proxy Smart Contract administration and functions
 We explored various alternatives, including the Transparent Proxy by OpenZeppelin.
-However, this excellent solution wasn't practical for EIP-1492 since the contract administrator would need continuous interaction with it.
+However, this excellent solution wasn't practical for Apeiron Protocol since the contract administrator would need continuous interaction with it.
 Therefore, our resolution involved defining an admin function for the Proxy smart contract and securing it, adding 'EIP-1967: Proxy Storage Slots' policies to prevent Storage collisions.
 It's crucial to never accept a Cartridge as compliant if it contains functions that conflict with the Console functions, based on the first four bytes of the function selector.
 If such a conflict occurs, the Cartridge functions selectors must be modified.
 Also the fallback functions should be dissabled.
 At one point we contemplated utilizing Libraries instead of Execution smart contracts for the Cartridges.
 However, we concluded that not only does this approach make rapid development more challenging, but Libraries also pose a significant risk to the integrity of the Proxy smart contract tokens mapping.
 This integrity is paramount, and Libraries could potentially manipulate functions in unforeseen ways.

 - Protocol Compliance